Guidance for research degree examiners

 Please use the links below to see more detailed guidance on each stage of the process.

-Preparations – the examining panel, practical arrangements for the oral exam, and the initial assessment of the dissertation.
+Preparations – covering the examining panel, arranging the oral exam, and the initial assessment of the dissertation.

-Oral exam – before the oral exam goes ahead, during and after the oral exam, and guidance on corrections or a resubmission.
+Oral exam – covering what examiners need to do before, during and after the oral exam, and guidance from examiners for any corrections or for a resubmission.

-Recommendations and reports – examiners’ recommendation, the joint final report, and submitting reports.
+Recommendations and reports – covering examiners’ recommendation, the joint final report, and submitting reports.

-Approval of results – the Research Degrees Examination Board and results.
+Approval of results – covering the Research Degrees Examination Board and results.

 Examiners can comment on any aspect of the research degree examination process in confidence to the Research Degrees Examination Board (via pgr-exams@bristol.ac.uk).